 If there’s one area that Apple has clearly decided not to spend its time and energy—at least at present—it’s in building a smaller phone.
 The late, lamented iPhone SE appears to have been the last of its kind for the moment.

-What, then, of recent reports suggesting that Apple is preparing a successor to the SE?
+recent reports suggesting that Apple is preparing a successor to the SE?
 Well, don’t get your hopes up too far.
 For one thing, if that rumored model does come to pass, it likely won’t appear until spring of next year at the earliest.
 (Perhaps sometime in March, as the original SE did in 2016?)

 For another, it probably won’t be the iPhone SE successor people are clamoring for.
 This phone will most likely be built on the iPhone 8 chassis, a form factor that Apple can now produce cheaply and in large volumes, thanks to the fact that it’s remained largely unchanged since the iPhone 6.
 That’s the same tack that the company took with the SE, which was itself based on the same case design as the iPhone 5 and 5s.